DreamVB/eTxtReader/README.md

 But as the project grew I started adding features for html.
 The project is still not finished and still has a few things I like to add, But for now it just does the trick any way hope you like it.

+See the sample project in the debug folder with image below is a screenhot of the compiled book

 <img width="415" alt="logo" src="https://user-images.githubusercontent.com/17520035/155181128-d6b8dd3d-f2c7-4c1c-b759-57ef708132da.png">